T2 W6: Friday 2 June 2023

 On Thursday, our Samoan students gathered for a photo together, celebrating how proud they are to be Samoan.

-Welcome Ms Melinda Clow
+STAFF UPDATE: Welcome Ms Melinda Clow

+Tēnā koutou katoa, ko Melinda tōku ingoa.
 I live in Birkdale and have been teaching for the past ten years at Kauri Park School.
 I have two children, Maia is in her first year studying at the University of Canterbury and Joel is an apprentice mechanic in Birkdale.
 I am studying Level 3 & 4 Te Ara Reo Māori with Te Wānanga o Aotearoa and love sharing what I learn with tamariki and colleagues.
 I’m excited to be starting this next chapter of my career with Sunnybrae Normal School in the new entrance class.

 Better Start Reading Approach

+The Year 1’s have started a very exciting journey.
+We are implementing the Better Start Reading approach (BSLA) with our Year 1 teachers studying through the University of Canterbury and Mrs Helen Rennie-Younger being our facilitator.
+BSLA is a structured literacy approach that has been well-researched and involves systematic and explicit literacy teaching.
+It has a clear scope and sequence that builds upon tamariki knowledge of phonics, phonological awareness, morphology, oral language, and how to apply this knowledge to the reading and writing process.
 This approach is culturally relevant to our New Zealand context, and it has a strong whānau involvement strategy.
 We want to focus on our student’s strengths and celebrate what they already can do.
 Each lesson has been planned in a way to set our tamariki up for success.
 The activities are fun and engaging for students.
+We look forward to sharing our progress with the school community this year.

 HEALTH CURRICULUM: